storybookjs/vue-cli-plugin-storybook/README.md

   }
 }
 ```

+The name of the plugin is the string used in webpack-chains `config.plugin(...)` call.

 Note that only plugins defined with [webpack-chain](https://cli.vuejs.org/guide/webpack.html#chaining-advanced) config can be filtered using the `allowedPlugins` option.
 Plugings defined through `configureWebpack` will always be included in the final webpack config.